CrossRef/event-data-user-guide/event-data-manual.md

 ## Cache and Processing Delays

 Some data is cached, which means the API might not reflect the most recent data in CED.
-Data will never be older than TODO.

 When a Deposit enters CED there may be a short delay before it is processed to update the Relations information.
 This will be at least 5 minutes, but at times of heavy traffic this may increase.
 You can check the status of Deposits by using the Deposit API.

-TODO

- - cached details - what, how long?
+#ifdef __TODO__
+Data will never be older than TODO.
 #endif

-#ifdef __TODO__

 ## Availability {#availability}

 All of the data is open for anyone to use.
 We will try to ensure that the Relations and Deposit APIs are available to all.
 As we are providing this as a free-to-access service, high demand may produce occasional fluctuations in service.
 We are planning to introduce a paid-for Sevice Level Agreement (SLA), which will provide agreements about the availability of the service.
 They will provide exatly the same data.

 All Relations in CED will be available via the Relations API, and once a Relation is in CED, it will always be available in its most up-to-date form on the API unless it is deleted.
 For practical reasons due to the high volume of data, the Deposits are *not* guaranteed to be available on the Deposits API forever.
 Deposits will be archived after a certain period of time so data will never be lost or become unavailable.

+#ifdef __FUTURE__

+The exact period of time before Deposits are archived to the Deposit Log are to be determined, based on real-world observations.
 See the [Audit and Reproducibility](#audit-reproducibility) section for how to access old deposits.

-The exact period of time before Deposits are archived to the Deposit Log are to be determined, based on real-world observations.

 #endif